Mt. Gox Wouldn't Have Happened With Modern Tools, Mark Karpeles Says

 "In retrospect, if we had tools like custodians and HD wallets, we wouldn’t have stored private keys on the servers,” he said.
 “We could have provided public seed access to an accountant for real-time monitoring of transactions, which would not only have prevented the Mt.
 Gox hack but also allowed us to detect suspicious activity much earlier."

-EllipX, Karpeles’ new exchange, will be set up like the New York Stock Exchange, with separate segmented groups handling trading, brokering, and storing assets.
+EllipX, Karpeles’s new exchange, will be set up like the New York Stock Exchange, with separate segmented groups handling trading, brokering and storing assets.

 The necessity of this sort of structure come from lessons learned in blood.